 Winter storms

 Winter storms are common in Canada and can include major snowfall, blizzards, blowing snow, freezing rain, ice storms, wind chill, and extreme cold temperatures.
-Special weather statements, weather advisories, weather watches, weather warnings, and /or blizzard warnings are issued for different types of winter weather events.
+Special weather statements, weather advisories, weather watches, weather warnings, and blizzard warnings are issued for different types of winter storm events.
 Paying attention to weather alerts is one of many important steps you can take to keep you and your household safe during winter storms.

 Power outages often occur during winter storms and create additional risks, including: